Anikate-De/pydophile/readme.md

 - ### [Bitcoin Price Index](PROGRAMS/bitcoin.py)

-    iTt accepts the number of Bitcoins users want to buy and displays the current market price using API.
+    It accepts the number of Bitcoins users want to buy and displays the current market price of them using API.

 ## 🤝 Contributing